 - apply 1 drop of the medication;

-- close the eye for 2 to 3 minutes, while gently pressing on the inner corner of the eye.
+- unless your condition prevents you from doing so, close the eye for at least 1 minute, while gently pressing on the inner corner of the eye, near the nose.

 Important: Follow the instructions on the label.
 Do not use more of this product, or more often, than prescribed.
 If you forget a dose, apply it as soon as you remember -- unless it is almost time for your next dose.
 In that case, skip the missed one.
 Do not apply more to try to catch up.